top of page

 Working On A Cruise Ship

-Seven years ago I made an incredible leap of faith...
+Eight years ago I made an incredible leap of faith...

 ...and was hired to work for Norwegian Cruise Lines as a Props Master for Priscilla Queen of the Desert.
 It was a dream job in every respect: I was doing the job I wanted to do for my favorite musical of all time.
 It just happened to have the extra bonus of traveling rent free and meeting people from all over the world.